D-Day Planning and Execution

 Planning for an Invasion of Mainland Europe

-In some respects the plans for supporting allies in Europe had begun in 1910 with the concept of the British Expeditionary Force.
-These plans, amended over time dealt with the detail including logistics and transportation of men to where they might be needed.
-This was the foundation for the British forces being sent into Belgium in August 1914 and again to France in September 1939, this time resulting in a tactical retreat to Dunkirk.
+In some respects, the plans for supporting allies in Europe had begun as early as 1910 with the concept of the British Expeditionary Force.
+These plans, amended over time, dealt with the detail including logistics and transportation of men to where they might be needed.
+This was the foundation for the British forces being sent into Belgium in August 1914 and again to France in September 1939; the latter resulting in a tactical retreat to Dunkirk.

-Strategic high level plans were made for an invasion of Europe in 1942 (Operation Sledgehammer), and in 1943 to relieve pressure on the Russians.
-Neither of these invasions happened, but perhaps under political pressure form Russia a force was assembled to attack, and take the port of Dieppe, Operation Jubilee, with the intention of holding until a full scale Invasion could take place.
-This assault was a tragic failure and is the subject of controversial debate to this day as the lives of many solders, mainly Canadians were lost and others captured.
-However, it did galvanise minds to concentrate on learning lessons from the tragedy.
+Strategic high-level plans were made for an invasion of Europe in 1942, Operation Sledgehammer and Operation Roundup in 1943 to relieve pressure on the Russians.
+Neither of these invasions happened, but perhaps under political pressure from Russia a force was assembled to attack, and take the port of Dieppe, Operation Jubilee, with the intention of holding it until a full-scale Invasion could take place.
+This assault in August 1942 was a tragic failure and remains the subject of controversial debate as many solders, mainly Canadians were killed and others captured.
+However, it did galvanise military minds to concentrate on learning lessons from the tragedy.

-A large naval bombardment would be needed to preceded an amphibious landing.
-Capturing a port, was not feasible and an understanding of the types of beaches and their defences was required in advance, together with absolute secrecy.
-In the absence of a port, a method of unloading large numbers of additional troops and supplies would be required after securing the beachhead.
+A large naval bombardment would be needed to precede any amphibious landing.
+Capturing a port was not feasible, so an understanding of the types of beaches and their defences was required in advance, together with absolute secrecy.
+In the absence of a usable port, a method of unloading large numbers of troops and supplies would be required after securing the beachhead.
+Even at this early stage, strategic planners recognised the need for some kind of temporary port.

 Operation Overlord: Initial Planning

-On 28th June 1943 The Overlord plan began in with a Combined Services conference Codename RAFFLE held at Largs in Scotland that included the following subject agenda in the Plan[2below:
+On 28th June 1943, the Overlord plan began with a Combined Services conference Codename RAFFLE, held at Largs in Scotland.
+The conference agenda included the following subjects: [2]

 The RAFFLE conference marked the start of the detailed coordinated Planning which by the end of 1943 brought together a number of long term projects including, the beach assault plans, creation of artificial harbours, a fuel supply pipeline and the collection and collation of geographical and geological information and well as tackling the detailed plans to achieve strategic military goals.